Responses

 Error responses

-By analyzing the codebase Scramble can not only understand OK responses, but error responses as well.
-Here are the cases which Scramble understand and can document.
+By analyzing the codebase Scramble can understand not only OK responses, but error responses as well.
+Here are the cases which Scramble understands and can document.

 Call to validate and authorize in controller